-- B. Describe the local area board's goals for preparing an educated and skilled workforce, including youth and individuals with structural barriers to employment. - The Local Workforce Development Board has a goal to ensure that the individuals who make up Ramsey County's workforce are equipped with the skills and certifications to meet the needs of local employers.
-There are a number of strategies that WFS employs to pursue this goal. - To meet the WIB's education and training goals, WFS partners with a number of local education and training providers.
+B. Describe the local area board's goals for preparing an educated and skilled workforce, including youth and individuals with structural barriers to employment.

+To meet the WIB's education and training goals, WFS partners with a number of local education and training providers.
 Through a competitive solicitation process, WFS is developing a list of vendors who can provided both standard and customized occupational training for Ramsey County residents.
 The ability to provide customized training is critical to the board's ability to ensure that we are preparing an educated and skilled workforce, especially for youth and those experiencing structural barriers to employment.
 Having the option to build in additional preparation and support for vocational and academic training through customization allows the board and WFS to best meet the needs of job seekers in Ramsey County.
-Additionally, having greater ability to build these training partners will also allow the board to better meet the needs of local employers by using labor market information to craft vocational programs to prepare residents to fill open positions. - It is critical that there is an alignment between skills employers are looking for and those looking for work.
-The data included demonstrates the importance of ensuring this alignment.
+Additionally, having greater ability to build these training partners will also allow the board to better meet the needs of local employers by using labor market information to craft vocational programs to prepare residents to fill open positions.

 According to the American Community Survey (ACS) 5-Year Estimates, Ramsey County had a population 25 years of age and older of 363,138 in 2019.
 Of this population, approximately 9.7% had less than a high school diploma, 20.9% had a high school diploma or equivalent, 27.2% had some college or an associate degree, and 42.3% had a bachelor's degree or more.
-It should be noted that at the regional level, in 2020, 1.1% of jobs (20,050 jobs) required no formal education, 61.2% of jobs (1,105,200 jobs) required a high school diploma or equivalent, 3.7% of jobs (66,350 jobs) required vocational training, 5.2% of jobs (93,970 jobs) required an associate degree, 24.9% of jobs (449,020 jobs) required a bachelor's degree.
+It should be noted that at the regional level, in 2020, 1.1% of jobs (20,050 jobs) required no formal education, 61.2% of jobs (1,105,200 jobs) required a high school diploma or equivalent, 3.7% of jobs (66,350 jobs) required vocational training, 5.2% of jobs (93,970 jobs) required an associate degree, 24.9% of jobs (449,020 jobs) required a bachelor's degree, and 4.0% of jobs (71,390 jobs) required a graduate or professional degree.